Reviewing and reporting for the STAR programme

 - meet the ongoing needs of individual students

-- help with decisions on whether to stay with a particular provider
+- help with decisions about whether to stay with a particular provider

-- be used to inform any report to the board.
+- be used to inform review and reports to the board.

 Most providers have their own evaluation forms.
 The memorandum of understanding could include a negotiated agreement by which the provider shares summaries of these forms with the school.

 STAR action plan

 A STAR action plan should include a detailed analysis of student need and the actions that will be taken to ensure the STAR programme meets its objectives and aligns with school’s strategic goals and annual plan.

 STAR-related objectives developed by schools must align with the overall STAR objectives, which can be found in Appendix 2 of the Funding, Staffing and Allowances Handbook.

 The following areas should be addressed when developing a STAR action plan.